-Point 5-6 (700m): Follow the path through a hedgerow and continue towards a lone tree (the same tree features on the Shoreham-Eynsford walk).
+Point 5-6 (700m): Follow the path through a hedgerow and continue towards a lone tree (the same plane tree features on the Shoreham-Eynsford walk).
 Great views here, the highest point of the walk.
 Pass the tree and continue downhill.
 At the foot of a shallow dry valley follow the path behind a golf green and tee and walk up into the woods.
 It’s best to take the left fork path which soon emerges from the woods (muddy in winter) on to a grassy hillside.

 Point 6-7 (300m): Head diagonally left and pass between a golf green (12th hole) and a tee (the 13th) and join a clear footpath running along the top of the hillside.

 Point 7-8 (550m): Turn left on this path and pass benches with dense woods behind.
-The benches face a fine view of the Darent valley (see pictures below) beyond a dry valley on the golf course.
+The benches face a fine view of the Darent Valley (see pictures below) beyond a dry valley on the golf course.
 Walk downhill on the clear footpath to the right into the dry valley, skirting a golf tee.
-At the end of this path the slope becomes very steep, with an interesting plantation of shrubs and small trees on the left.
+At the end of this path the slope becomes very steep, with an interesting plantation of yew, shrubs and small trees on the left.

 Point 8-9 (450m): Turn left on the track at the bottom of the valley (or to extend the walk nicely, walk up the hill ahead then down – left, east – to the visitor centre and river visible on the valley floor about 600m away, as on the GPX map).
 You are now heading towards Lullingstone Castle.
 Soon the track bears right (between the green of the 7th and tee of the 8th) and goes uphill.